Garage Door FAQ

 What's your service area radius?

-We service a 30-mile radius from Bend, covering Redmond, Sisters, Sunriver, La Pine, Tumalo, Terrebonne, Powell Butte, and surrounding Central Oregon communities.
-Same-day service available in most areas when you call before 2 PM.
+We service a 40-mile radius from Bend, covering Redmond, Sisters, Sunriver, La Pine, Tumalo, Terrebonne, Powell Butte, and surrounding Central Oregon communities.
+Same-day emergency service available in all areas during business hours (Mon-Fri 7 AM - 5 PM).

 Do you service commercial doors?